Cuttack: Lalitgiri

 Lalitgiri also known as Naltigiri is a major Buddhist Mahavihara complex in the Indian state of Odisha comprising major stupas, 'esoteric' Buddha images, and monasteries (viharas), one of the oldest sites in the region.
 Together with the Ratnagiri and Udayagiri sites, Lalitgiri is part of Puspagiri University located on top of hills of the same names.
 The three complexes are known as the "Diamond Triangle".
 Significant finds at this complex include Buddha's relics.
-Tantric Buddhism was practiced at this site.
+Tantric Buddhism was practised at this site.

 Olasuni Hill

 Olasuni hill stands on the border of Cuttack and Jajpur district, adjacent to the Daitari- Paradip Express Highway.
 The saint Arakhita Das after travelling widely, finally chose Olasuni hill as his Sadhana Pitha.
 There he meditated in a cave for a long period and finally attained salvation.
 The hill is dotted with temples, among which the temple of Goddess Olasuni, the presiding deity and the tomb of Saint Arakhit Das are famous.
 The sleepy Olasuni hill wakes up to the delight of the devotees, on Magha Ekadasi every year, who throng the place in large numbers to witness the nine-day Gumpha Yatra.
 The Yatra commemorates the death anniversary or Shradha Mahostav of the saint Arakhita Das who lived here 200 years ago.

 Apart from these Odisha High Court Museum, Odisha Government Press Museum, Odisha Police Museum, Mahanadi River Boating Jetty, Jobra Lovers Point or Suicide Point, etc. are some newest attractions.